Vijay-Reddy-Pininti/AdStream-Pro/README.md

 <!-- CONCLUSION -->
 ## Conclusion

-'Market Exchange: An Online Trading Platform' stands as a testament to the potential of Java-based microservices architecture in transforming online trade.
+'AdStream Pro' stands as a testament to the potential of Java-based microservices architecture in transforming online trade.
 The platform not only meets the current market demands but also sets a new standard for efficiency and user-centric design in digital trading environments.